brendondalaba/tldr-bible/src/content/bible/30-amos.md

 group: 'Minor Prophets'
 ---

-# Amos
-*The God Who Demands Justice and True Worship*

-> “Let justice roll on like a river, righteousness like a never-failing stream.” — **Amos 5:24**

-Amos reminds us that real faith isn’t shown in rituals or words — it’s proven in how we live.
-Through this shepherd-turned-prophet, God confronts hypocrisy, injustice, and complacency, showing that true worship must flow into compassion and righteousness.

----

 ## Overview
 Amos was a humble shepherd from Judah whom God sent to speak to the wealthy, self-satisfied northern kingdom of Israel.
 Though Israel prospered materially, its heart was far from God.